logzio/documentation/docs/shipping/Code/node-js.md

 {@include: ../../_include/tracing-shipping/node-steps.md}

-##### Download and configure OpenTelemetry collector
+#### Download and configure the OpenTelemetry collector:

-Create a dedicated directory on the host of your Node.js application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.82.0) that is relevant to the operating system of your host.

-After downloading the collector, create a configuration file `config.yaml` with the following parameters:
+Create a directory on your Node.js host and download the appropriate [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) for your OS.
+Then, create a `config.yaml` file with the following parameters:

 {@include: ../../_include/tracing-shipping/collector-config.md}

--

 {@include: ../../_include/tracing-shipping/replace-tracing-token.html}

-##### Start the collector
+#### Start the collector

-Run the following command from the directory of your application file:
+Run this command in your application directory:

 ```shell
 <path/to>/otelcontribcol_<VERSION-NAME> --config ./config.yaml